seowcs/GraphNet-backend/README.md

 JWT token will expire between 5 and 15 minutes so re-authentication is required for prolong usage(logging out then logging back in on the client side).

-After installing the networkx library, an error may show up in:
+After installing the networkx library, errors may show up in:
 `env\Lib\site-packages\networkx\readwrite\gexf.py` and
 `env\Lib\site-packages\networkx\readwrite\graphml.py`
 saying that numpy does not have attribute int in np.int.
-Follow according to the instructions in the error in order to rectify it.
+Follow accordingly to the instructions in the errors in order to rectify it.